Glossary

 🔗 More information in the bibliography.

-Set of concrete actions envisaged and allowing the achievement of the transition plan's objectives.
-The action plan is established in the short term (until the next assessment renewal), even if some actions extend to the medium or long term.
-It is the operational translation of the transition plan and the organisation's low-carbon transition strategy.
+Set of concrete envisaged actions enabling achievement of the transition plan objectives.
+The action plan is established in the short term (until the next assessment), even if some actions extend to the medium or long term.
+It is the operational translation of the transition plan and the Organisation's low-carbon transition strategy.

-A transition plan defines all the actions and means envisaged for reducing emissions related to an organisation's activities, and the evolution of those activities to make them compatible with a low-carbon world respectful of the Paris Agreement. (source ADEME).
+A transition plan defines the set of actions and the means envisaged for reducing emissions related to an Organisation's activities, and the evolution of these activities to make them compatible with a low-carbon world respecting the Paris Agreement. (source ADEME).

 Person driving the development of the approach.
 Notion assimilated in the Bilan Carbone® to the coordinator or lead of the approach.

-An action lead designates the driving person responsible for the implementation of a specific action.
+An action lead designates the person driving and responsible for the implementation of a specific action.

-Grouping of GHG emissions from multiple homogeneous emission sources.
+Aggregation of GHG emissions originating from several homogeneous emission sources.
 The Bilan Carbone® nomenclature uses the semantics of emission categories.
 Other standards may use the semantics of scopes or emission categories.
-Some correspondence links are possible.
+From correspondence links are possible.

-Index based on the radiative properties of GHGs, measuring the radiative forcing following a pulse emission of one unit mass of a given GHG in the current atmosphere integrated over a chosen time horizon, relative to that of carbon dioxide (CO2) (source: NF- ISO 14064-1:2018).
+Index based on the radiative properties of GHGs, measuring the radiative forcing following a pulse emission of one unit mass of a given GHG into the current atmosphere integrated over a chosen time period, relative to that of carbon dioxide (CO2) (source: NF- ISO 14064-1:2018).

 Aggregation of the quantified GHG emission results for all emission sources included within the organisation's boundaries.

-The emission profile also refers to the allocation of quantified emissions according to a certain nomenclature (for example according to the Bilan Carbone® emission categories).
+The emissions profile also denotes the breakdown of quantified emissions according to a given nomenclature (for example according to the emission categories of the Bilan Carbone®).

-The Kyoto Protocol is an international agreement aimed at reducing greenhouse gas emissions and complements the United Nations Framework Convention on Climate Change (UNFCCC), whose participating countries meet once a year since 1995.
+The Kyoto Protocol is an international agreement aimed at reducing greenhouse gas emissions and which complements the United Nations Framework Convention on Climate Change (UNFCCC), whose participating countries have met once a year since 1995.
 It notably defines the different GHGs to be taken into account for these reductions:

 Process removing a GHG from the atmosphere (standard NF-ISO 14064-1: 2018).